A three-body form factor at sub-leading power in the high-energy limit: planar contributions: Differential equations and independent coefficients

 This is the master equation for relations among expansion coefficients.
 For this system to be closed, it is necessary that all coefficients contributing to a given $(n_1,n_2,n_3)$ are incorporated in the above equation.

 Let's focus on the equation with $i=11$, which arises from the differential equation of $\mathcal{I}_{11}$ with respect to $x$.
 In this case, one has $j \in \{1,8,11\}$ on the right-hand side of Eq.~\eqref{eq:MI_m2_relation_simplify}.
-For the NLP accuracy of the squared amplitude, one requires both $\mathcal{I}_{11}$ and $\mathcal{I}_{1}$ to be expanded to order $x^3$, which means that we need to consider the equation with $n_2 = 3$.
+For the NLP accuracy of the squared amplitude, one requires both $\mathcal{I}_{11}$ and $\mathcal{I}_{1}$ to be expanded to order $x^3$, since the minimal power of $x$ in $\mathcal{A}_1$ and $\mathcal{A}_{11}$ is $-2$, which means that we need to consider the equation with $n_2 = 3$.
 However, the minimal value of $l$ for $i=11$, $j=1$ is $l=-2$.
 Therefore, the coefficient with $n_2-1-l=4$ will appear on the right-hand side of the equation.
 For this reason, we need to expand $\mathcal{I}_{1}$ up to order $x^4$.

 Considerations similar to the above also applied to the constrains on $n_1$, i.e., the expansion orders in $\epsilon$.
 We need to perform such analysis for each sector, and update the constraints until all equations are closed.
+As a final outcome of such analyses, we provide the number of MCs for each integral family in Table~\ref{tab:numMCs}.